mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 Here are some handy questions and things to consider when reviewing code for Firefox Accounts:

 * Did test coverage increase, or at least stay the same?
-* Does it introduce new user-facing strings?
+* Does it introduce new user-facing strings or does it change any existing ones?
   * Ensure the strings are finalized and approved.
 Double check for any typos.
 It's hard to change strings once they get localized.
   * Ensure they will be extracted by being consistent with the code in the package you're working on.
+  * If string changes exist in a package that uses Fluent, ensure the FTL ID for the string is also updated
 * Does it store user-provided data?
     * The validation rules should be explicit, documented, and clearly enforced before storage.
     * Ensure new stored data has been approved by a data steward.